dodgydg/dodgydg/README.md

 Im trying tosee what  the file can do and this and there trying to crash my machine, so turn to you!! your my only hope.

 I nave a file created in 2080 why would u teleport into the future to create an alternate reality to get afile to hack me and donald trump to rise to power !!!

+can  i upload a zip and you can all have a look at it!!!
 -
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...